 Would you believe this rich, creamy, chocolate ice cream is made with only three ingredients?
 Okay, four if you count the fact I made one tiny addition.
 But “Hazelnut Joy Ice Cream” is comprised of JIF Chocolate Hazelnut Mocha Spread, Cream of Coconut, and half-and-half.

 The verdict, after combining the ingredients and throwing them in my much-loved yet falling apart ice cream maker, was that the ice cream was a little bit too sweet.
-As a remedy to that, I whipped 6 ounces of plain whipped cream, folded it into the ice cream maker, and let it churn for a few more minutes just to mix.
+As a remedy to that, I whipped 6 ounces of plain whipping cream, folded it into the ice cream maker, and let it churn for a few more minutes just to mix.
 The ice cream looked a lot like the soft serve photo in JIF’s picture, but possibly a little softer.
 After the recommended 4 hours in the freezer, it was perfect.

 Another positive thing about this recipe was that after 24 hours in the freezer, the ice cream did not develop any graininess.
 It did get hard and it did need to sit for a few minutes before being scooped, but it still retained a creamy, smooth texture when softened.